 Terminating Vendor User Session

-If the store administrator needs to force a log out of a vendor, they can terminate the user session of that vendor the same way as that of any other user in the store - by choosing the “Logout this user” option from the Profile actions selector in the vendor’s profile:
+To force a log out of a vendor, terminate the user session of that vendor the same way as that of any other user in the store - by choosing the "Logout this user" option from the Profile actions selector in the vendor's profile:

 "Log In as This Vendor"

-If the store administrator needs to access the Vendor area of a vendor (for example, to see what information is available to the vendor, to help the vendor with a certain task, or to investigate some problem), they can sign in to that Vendor area using the “Log in as this vendor” feature (available via the Profile actions selector in the vendor’s profile):
+There can be cases when the store administrator needs to access the Vendor area of a vendor (for example, to see what information is available to the vendor, to help the vendor with a specific task, or to investigate some problem).
+To sign in to that Vendor area, use the "Log in as this vendor" feature (available via the Profile actions selector in the vendor's profile):

-Since vendor users are, technically, administrators with limited access, “Log in as this vendor” works the same way as the “Log in as this admin” feature: the Vendor area of the selected vendor is opened in a new browser tab; on that tab, the administrator is signed into the Vendor area as the vendor they have selected:
+Vendor users are, technically, administrators with limited access.
+Hence, "Login as this vendor" works the same way as the "Login as this admin" feature.
+The Vendor area of the selected vendor is opened in a new browser tab; on that tab, the administrator is signed into the Vendor area as the vendor they have chosen:

-The user session which the administrator was using gets terminated.
+The current admin's user session gets terminated.
 To quit using the Vendor area as a vendor, the administrator needs to sign out.